mcreola/take-home-assignment-v2/README.md

 [Benefits of Message Queues](https://aws.amazon.com/message-queue/benefits/).
 With a message broker in place, the `SOAP` connection to the `Billing Service` could be removed which indicates a legacy implementation/flow anyway.

-The `Billing Service` potentially needs its own storage, a `Billing Store`, to persist billing relevant data, e.g. invoice status etc. In order to manage billing relevant data a `Billing GUI` could be added.
+The `Billing Service` possibly needs its own storage, a `Billing Store`, to persist billing relevant data, e.g. invoice status etc. In order to manage billing relevant data a `Billing GUI` could be added.

 As shown in diagrams `Architecture 2` and `Architecture 3` it makes sense to decouple user related data from pricing